mgrosvenor/evec/README.md

 **void\* evidx(void\* vec, size_t idx)**  <br/>
 Return a the pointer to the slot at a given index.

+**Note** this pointer is only valid until the next vector operation.
+A vector operation (such as a `push()`) may cause a memory reallocation which can make this pointer undefined.

 <table>
 <tr><td> vec       </td><td> Pointer to the vector.</td></tr>
 <tr><td> idx       </td><td> The index value.
 Cannot be <0 or greater than the object count. </td></tr>